 All the bodies had a fineness ratio of 12.
-The fineness ratio is defined as the ratio of the total body length, L, of 72 inches (from the nose to the theoretical point of closure) to the maximum diameter of the body of 6 inches.
+The fineness ratio is defined as the ratio of the total body length L of 72 in. (from the nose to the theoretical point of closure) to the maximum diameter of the body of 6 in.

 All the tested bodies were truncated to permit mounting on a sting supporting an internal force balance.
-The base area in all cases was equal to 25% of the maximum cross sectional area which resulted in different lengths for each tested body.
+The base area in all cases was equal to 25% of the maximum cross-sectional area which resulted in different lengths for each tested body.

-The radius distribution for the 30% and the 40% bodies were described by the equation:
+The radius distribution for the 30 and 40% bodies were described by the equation